top of page

 Our Stories

 This genre of digital entertainment is more commonly referred to visual novels.
 Visual novels usually have an element of interactivity to them, like Choose Your Own Adventure books did.
 The choices you make shape the outcome of the story.
 A subset of this genre, called kinetic novels, does not include interactive choices by the reader.
 They are linear, but still contain the visual and audio elements of other visual novels.
-This type of story better represents what we are currently making.
-(Sorry no choices at this time.
-But who knows, maybe one day?)
-We prefer to refer to what we are creating as visual stories simply because they are not novel length, and they are visual, but we will include kinetic in the description so ensure people have the right expectations for what they invest their time in reading.
-We plan to adapt many of our Heavenshire plays into these kinetic visual stories.
+This type of story better represents the first stories we made -- Fresh Flowers and A Kiss At Midnight.
+There was no interactivity in those stories.
+More recent stories, Lessons With An Older Woman and Going Your Own Way, do feature interactive choices as the stories progress.
+We prefer to refer to what we are creating as visual stories simply because they are not novel length, and they are visual.

 bottom of page